-A D-dimer test checks for a small protein fragment that can help identify blood clotting problems.
-A positive result may suggest a recent blood clot formation and breakdown in the body, which could indicate a blood clotting condition.
+A D-dimer blood test checks for a small protein fragment called D-dimer.
+The test can help identify blood clotting problems.
+A positive result may suggest a blood clot has recently formed and broken down.

 The blood’s clotting function is an important process that can help prevent a person from losing too much blood after an injury to a blood vessel.
 The body forms a blood clot when several proteins join together at the site of injury.
 Once the site heals, the body produces another protein to break the clot into small pieces.
 One of these protein fragments is known as a D-dimer.